apache/fury-site/docs/guide/rust/external-types.md

 Fory invokes the optional `read_arc_any` method only after reserving the final Arc owner; the method shown above performs that allocation once and must not reserve the same outer owner again.
-A manual serializer that does not need sync Arc dynamic carriers omits it and remains valid for typed, Box, and Rc uses;
+A custom serializer that does not need sync Arc dynamic carriers omits it and remains valid for typed, Box, and Rc uses;
 attempting sync Arc materialization then returns an unsupported error.